Skip to main content

 (f) SFC is a temporary service provided to children who are not in OKDHS custody when SFC services are needed to prevent institutionalization.

-(1) SFC intent is to allow the member's family relief that cannot be satisfied by respite services provisions or other in-home supports.
+(1) SFC is intended to allow relief for the member's family that cannot be satisfied by respite services provisions or other in-home supports.

 (2) SFC provides a nurturing, substitute home environment for the member while plans are made to reunify the family.